eecs230/lab6/README.md

 - course(cid: int, dept: string)
 - enroll(sid: int, cid: int, grade:int)

-The Catalog that stores this information has global variable name CAESAR.
+The `main` function defines a `Catalog` object `caesar` that stores this information.
 It is pre-populated with the following:

 ```
 Students: